phu004/django_part_five/README.md

  <br/><br/>

 ## 3. Create a Django from for the "Person" model
 In forms.py, add a new class called "CreatePerson" that inherits the Django form.
-Then for each attribute in the "Person" model, create the corrisponding attributes for the "CreatePerson" class.
+Then for each attribute in the "Person" model, create the corrisponding attribute for the "CreatePerson" class.
     <details>
   <summary>Click for solution</summary>